MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-D-Personnel-Military-Civilian/part-45-Medical-Malpractice-Claims-Members-Uniformed-Services/section-45.7.md

 (d) *Information DoD will consider in assessing proximate cause.* (1) In addition to the information submitted by the claimant, DoD may consider all relevant information in DoD records or information systems or otherwise available to DoD, including information prepared by or on behalf of DoD in connection with adjudication of the claim.

-(2) DoD will consider medical quality assurance records relevant to the health care provided to the patient.
+(2) DoD may consider medical quality assurance records relevant to the health care provided to the patient.
 DoD's Clinical Quality Management Program features reviews of many circumstances of clinical care.
 Results of any such reviews of the care involved in the claim that occurred before or after the claim was filed may be considered by DoD in the adjudication of the claim.
 As required by 10 U.S.C.
 1102, DoD medical quality assurance records are confidential.
 While such records may be used by DoD, any information contained in or derived from such records may not be disclosed to the claimant.

+[86 FR 32208, June 17, 2021, as amended at 87 FR 52462, Aug.
+26, 2022]